The online objection portal

 - 60 days from the issue date on your land tax assessment.

-We may sometimes accept late objections if you have good reason.
-If the deadline has passed, you must tell us why your objection is late and give us supporting information.
+We may accept late objections in very limited circumstances.
+These are outlined in the Valuer General’s Out of date objections Policy.
+If the deadline has passed, you must tell us why your objection is late and provide evidence to support your objection.